sreeharshau/about_me/index.md

 I am Sreeharsha, a computer science researcher interested in Distributed Systems.
 I am currently enrolled in the Computer Science PhD program at the [University of Waterloo](https://uwaterloo.ca/).
 I work with the [Waterloo Advanced Systems Lab](https://wasl.uwaterloo.ca/), advised by [Prof. Samer Al-Kiswany](https://cs.uwaterloo.ca/~alkiswan/index.html).

-I focus on research involving recent networking advances, network failure analysis and data deduplication for cloud-based systems.
+I focus on research involving recent networking advances, network failure analysis, and data deduplication for cloud-based systems.
 I am currently working on improving content-defined data chunking techniques and enhancing security guarantees within deduplication systems.

-Prior to this, I have worked at [AMD](https://www.amd.com/en.html) as a Design Engineer and have received my master's degree in computer science from the [University of Waterloo](https://uwaterloo.ca/).
+Prior to this, I worked at [AMD](https://www.amd.com/en.html) as a Design Engineer and have received my master's degree in computer science from the [University of Waterloo](https://uwaterloo.ca/).

 ###### Updates
 ---